sourcegraph/handbook/content/ops/index.md

 [**Full list of operations teams and members**](../../company/team/org_chart.md#operations)

 The operations team represents multiple functional areas, and empowers every other part of the business.
 We are hiring across a number of these teams!
-See all open [people ops roles](../people-ops/roles/index.md) and other [operations roles](roles/index.md).
+See all open roles on our [careers page](../../company/careers.md).

 - [People Ops](../people-ops/index.md)
 - [Business Operations & Strategy](bizops/index.md)